simudyne/simudyne-maven-java/README.md

-# Providence Maven Skeleton
+# Simudyne Maven Java Skeleton

-This repository serves as a simple working example of using Providence using the Maven build tool.
+This repository serves as a simple working example of using Simudyne from Java using the Maven build tool.
 You will need Maven installed locally yourself, or provided through an IDE such as Eclipe or IntelliJ.
-Because Providence jars are served from an authenticated artifact repository, you will need to provide information to Maven on where this repository is located and your credentials.
+Because Simudyne jars are served from an authenticated artifact repository, you will need to provide information to Maven on where this repository is located and your credentials.

 These settings are located in the `settings.xml` file in this repository.
 However, these settings are usually located at `~/.m2/settings.xml`.
 You can pass the `-s settings.xml` option to point maven at these settings yourself manually,